Who's This For

 Broader impacts don’t have to be invented from nothing.
 Often the most compelling plans take something real and ask: how could this be different?
 How could it reach further?
 How could it transform not just this project but the next one?

-Before you open Issue 2, do this: Write down three sentences about one partnership story — any partnership, any scale.
+Before you open Issue 2, do this: Write down three sentences about one partnership story (any partnership, any scale).
 Something that already happened.
-You’ll use it in the next exercise.
+You'll use it in the next exercise.
 It takes 90 seconds.
-If you can’t think of one, that’s diagnostic too — and exactly what the rest of this guide helps you with.
+If you can't think of one, that's diagnostic too, and later in this guide there are some tools to help you with this.

 Your Team's Turn